Business photocopier prices

 Wondering how much is too much when buying a photocopier?
 Read on for photocopier costs and to compare photocopier prices today

-Photocopiers are a costly, yet essential, piece of office hardware.
-Even in these ever-more-digitised times, any business that’s any cop still needs to copy important documents, articles, letters and such like.
+Photocopiers are an essential piece of office hardware.
+Even in these ever-more-digitised times, businesses still need to copy important documents, articles, letters, meeting handouts, training material, and so on.

-For a quality business photocopier, you’re probably looking at something in the region of £750 to £30,000.
-But, when it comes to photocopier prices, how do you know whether or not you’re being ripped off?
+To buy a quality business photocopier, you’re looking at anything in the region of £750 to £30,000 depending on your business size and requirements.
+But, when it comes to photocopier prices, how do you know if a certain device is a good investment for your office?
 Is there a difference between a black and white or colour photocopy machine price, and are there any hidden costs lurking behind the initial investment?

-Basic photocopiers can come in at as little as £100 but these models will be predominantly suitable for smaller, home-based businesses.
+Basic business photocopiers can come in at as little as £100, but these models will be predominantly suitable for smaller, home-based businesses.

 On the other end of the spectrum, there are the industrial all-singing-all-dancing photocopiers reaching upwards of £20,000 a piece.
 Such machines are more at home in high-demand, commercialised business environments.